code-not-found/code-not-found.github.io/_posts/mockito/2014-11-11-mockito-unit-testing-facescontext-powermock-junit.md

 * PowerMock 1.5
 * Maven 3.5

 The code sample is built and run using Maven.
 Specified below is the Maven POM file which contains the needed dependencies for JUnit, Mockito, and PowerMock.
-In addition the PowerMock support module for JUnit `powermock-module-junit4` and the PowerMock API for Mockito `powermock-api-mockito` dependencies need to be added as specified here.
+In addition the PowerMock support module for JUnit `powermock-module-junit4` and the PowerMock API for Mockito `powermock-api-mockito` dependencies need to be added as specified below.

 As the `FacesContext` class is used in this code sample, dependencies to the EL (Expression Language) API and JSF specification API are also included.